-Just Jared have photos of the Duchess of Cambridge leaving a Place2Be conference at the Royal Society of Medicine on Monday afternoon (June 30) in London.
+Just Jared have photos of the Duchess of Cambridge leaving a Place2Be conference held at the Royal Society of Medicine on Monday afternoon in London.
 Catherine is the Royal Patron of Place2Be, an organisation which aims to improve the mental health and emotional wellbeing of children in the UK.

 Kate wore a vibrant print dress by Tory Burch.
 This is the second occasion we have seen the Duchess wear a dress by the American designer.
 The first was in April this year when the Duchess wore the Tory Burch 'Paulina' dress to Prince George's first official engagement; a playdate with the Plunket Society in New Zealand.

-Today, Kate wore the 'Chrissy' dress rendered in a ocean mist madura print.
+Today, Kate wore the Tory Burch 'Chrissy' dress rendered in a ocean mist madura print.
 The jersey dress is has a modified boatneck with a button placket and waist-defining belt.
-It is made from 100% rayon and currently on sale in limited sizes for US$197.50 (originally $395): http://popsu.gr/ubAF
+It is made from 100% rayon and has a retail price of US$395.

-Tory Burch has other styles in the same madura print, including a shirt dress, tunic, scarf and swimwear.
+Tory Burch has a large collection of other styles in the same madura print, including a shirt dress, tunics, tops, swimwear, and accessories.

 With over 7000 dresses online, House of Fraser is bound to have some replikates!
 Here's a small sample of what you'll find on their site.

 The Duchess went under the radar this week to make a private visit to The Treehouse in Suffolk – which is run by one of her patronages, East Anglia Children's Hospices.
 The visit coincided with Children's Hospice Week which is focused on raising money and awareness for those supporting children with life-limiting illnesses.